BoGGoG/boggog.github.io/docs/_posts/2022-09-20-Symba-Conclusions.md

 ## Data Generation
 In order to generate amplitudes and squared amplitudes [MARTY](https://marty.in2p3.fr/) (A **M**odern **AR**tificial **T**eoreteical ph**Y**sicist)
 is used.
-MARTY is written in C++ and can calculate Feynman diagrams up to one-loop in any theory using symbolic computations.
+MARTY is a fantastic program fully written in C++ and can calculate Feynman diagrams up to one-loop in any theory using symbolic computations.
+The author even wrote the full symbolic computation library (CSL) from scratch in C++.
 Implementing a new theory in MARTY however is very complicated, thus I am only using QED and QCD.
 MARTY is built for the symbolic calculation of diagrams, but not for their export.
 The intended use is to build a C++ library which can then be used numerically.